Skip to content

 What moves the number most

 The result responds to Number of Bulbs, LED Price Each, Traditional Price Each, LED Watts, and Traditional Watts.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this